12 most memorable Strictly moments of all time

 But, the show soon became a huge national and international hit, with everyone from politicians to YouTubers taking on the challenge of learning to ballroom dance.

-Along the way, there have been some performances you just can’t forget regardless of whether they’re worthy of a perfect 40 or burned onto your brain for all the wrong reasons.
+Along the way, there have been some performances you just can’t forget regardless of whether they’re worthy of a perfect 40 or burnt onto your brain for all the wrong reasons.

 From the very best to the very, very worst, here are 12 of Strictly’s most memorable moments.